IBM/ibmcloud-hpc-tutorials/content/01-hpc-overview/_index.md

 | Unit of compute node | A bare-metal node, fixed configuration | A virtual machine instance (VSI), flexible |
 | Interconnect         | Physical Ethernet, Infiniband, etc. | Software defined network         |

+When creating a cluster on IBM Cloud, a "VPC" refers to the software-defined network at a specific datacenter.
+Each VPC consists of one or multiple subnets, each of which is mapped to a zone within that datacenter.
+VSIs will be created within subnets.